+8. Health Spending Account

 A health savings account (HSA) is a tax-exempt saving account available to taxpayers who are enrolled in a high-deductible health plan (HDHP) The funds contributed to this account are tax deductible.
 Unlike a flexible spending account (FSA), HSA funds roll over and accumulate year over year if not spent.
 HSA owners can use the funds to pay for qualified medical expenses at any time without tax liability or penalty.
 The annual contribution limits for 2018 are $3,450 per person, $6,900 per family and an additional $1,000 if 55 or older.
-The owner of HSA can invest the funds similarly to IRA account.
+The owner of HSA can invest the funds similar to the IRA account.

 In effect, HSAs have a triple tax benefit.
 All contributions are tax deductible.
 Investments grow tax-free and.
 HSA owners can make tax-free withdrawals for qualified medical expenses.

 9. Municipal bonds

 Old fashioned municipal bonds continue to be an attractive investment choice of high net worth individuals.
 The interest income from municipal bonds is still tax exempt on a federal level.
 When the bondholders reside in the same state as the bond issuer, they can be exempted from state income taxes as well.

 Stoyan Panayotov, CFA is the founder and CEO of Babylon Wealth Management, a fee-only investment advisory firm based in Walnut Creek, CA. Babylon Wealth Management offers personalized wealth management and financial planning services to individuals and families.
 To learn more visit our Private Client Services page here.